Mario-Gozie/One-sample-Ttest-Two-tail-Excel-/README.md

 ## INTRODUCTION

-This is a one sample test to compare two means (Men and Women) peformance through hypothesis testing.
+This is a one sample test to compare two means (Men and Women) peformance foran indoor gardening task through hypothesis testing.

 ### RELEVANCE OF HYPOTHESIS TESTING IN A BUSISNESS SETTING